 The research comes after leading Australian rugby player and Queensland’s Australian of the Year, Mr Johnathan Thurston, fronted a television, radio, print and social media campaign, in the lead up to the November state election.

-ECI, co-founded by Australia’s leading philanthropists Andrew and Nicola Forrest, is calling on state and territory governments to back this policy step change to prevent young people from becoming hooked on cigarettes for life.
+Collaborate Against Cancer, co-founded by Australia’s leading philanthropists Andrew and Nicola Forrest, is calling on state and territory governments to back this policy step change to prevent young people from becoming hooked on cigarettes for life.

 95 percent of adult smokers start before they turn 21.
 If vulnerable young Australians can be prevented from smoking before that age, they are unlikely to ever form the habit.